technikekb/Duckyscript/README.md

 Ducky script:
 * EyeLock_Edge_Win.txt - Awareness script.
 Found an unlocked Windows screen?
 Fire this one off to open https://eyelockmyscreen.com in a full screen window.
 * Show_wifi_passwords_Win_PS.txt - Awareness script.
 Found an unlocked Windows screen?
 Fire this one off to open a Powershell window and show the user their wifi passwords.
+* Policy_Lock-Screen_Edge_Win.txt - Awareness script.
+Found an unlocked Windows screen?
+Fire this one off to open the company policy page and search for a specific control.
 * Password-top100.txt - Top 100 passwords into a Ducky script by Create-PwdDictAttack.ps1.